• Home

 Cushions

 Within the first 6 months, Zonta Club of Botany Bay had been inspired by a guest speaker, Vanessa Lambert, who spoke about post-operative support following Breast Cancer surgery.
 This lead to the development of a crescent shaped cushion to be used for supporting the arm after breast surgery.
-This project has continued with the club making approximately 500 items per year for local hospitals.
+This project has continued with the club making approximately 950 items per year for local hospitals and Royal Womens Hospital.
 The benefits of these cushions were quickly evident to other Zonta clubs who also adopted this project.
 In 2001, Zonta Districts 23 & 24 accepted the Breast Care cushions as District Projects and this has continued to the present time.

 YWPA